yitsushi/totp-cli/README.md

-   instant          Generate an OTP from TOTP_TOKEN or stdin without the Storage backend. list             List all available namespaces or accounts under a namespace. set-prefix       Set prefix for a token. help, h          Shows a list of commands or help for one command
+   instant          Generate an OTP from TOTP_TOKEN or stdin without the Storage backend. list             List all available namespaces or accounts under a namespace. set-prefix       Set prefix for a token. set-length       Set length for a token. rename           Rename an account or namespace help, h          Shows a list of commands or help for one command

 GLOBAL OPTIONS: